Home icon

 Out and About with Preschoolers: Literacy Activities

 • Encourage the children to look around for letters, words, signs, and symbols.
-Help them to make a list of what they see to share later.
+Bring a clipboard and help them to make a list of what they see to share later.
+Take pictures of signs and symbols.
+Print them out to display in the classroom.

 • Help the children categorize the different signs that they see (advertisements, announcements, warning signs, directional signs).

 • Write simple notes for children in the sandbox: “Hi!”
 “Sing B-I-N-G-O.” Help them identify letters and sound out the message.
-Children can write their own names in dirt or sand.
+Children can write their names in dirt or sand.
+They can also “paint” words on the building or sidewalk by using a paintbrush dipped in water.
+Read them quickly before they dry and disappear!

 • Tell stories outdoors.
 Be sure everyone has a comfortable place to sit and can hear you easily.
 (A librarian can help you find stories about the outdoors to learn and share with children.)

 • Invite children to pair up and sit back to back so they can each see a different part of the grounds.
+(Allow space if children do not feel comfortable leaning on or touching a peer.)
 Let them spend 2-5 minutes carefully drawing what they see, in silence.
 Then give them a few minutes to share their drawings and tell their partners about two or three things that they saw.

 • Collaborate on a poem about being outdoors.
 Suggest that the children lie on their backs and focus for 30 seconds on what is above them.
 Ask them to report details of what they noticed.
 “How would you describe the sounds you heard?
 What did you see?
 What could you feel?”
-Help the group arrange their descriptive words into a poem to display for families.
+Help children write their descriptive words on a personal whiteboard or clipboard with paper.
+Help the group as they arrange their descriptive words into a poem to display for families.

 About this resource